Visit seven artist studios in scenic Hunterdon and Bucks Counties.

 Traditional quilting is a humble art form, and many beautiful quilts started out as scraps.
 By transforming old linens through her use of dyes, Teri is following in this early recycling tradition.
 The resulting hand-dyed fabric is then torn, cut and stitched into her original designs.

 Teri has been in her New Hope studio for about 4 years, and has developed her modern folk art style throughout 30+ years of sewing and creating.
 An award winning quilter, Teri has focused on the use of color and free-motion quilting in her most recent work.

-As a painter, printmaker and box maker, Annelies van Dommelen’s styles remains the same when crossing into each of these mediums.
-Whether she is working in paste paper which is the papers she creates to wrap her boxes in, or on monotypes which can easily become oil paintings, her signature remains the same but different.
-Annelies’ mark is transferable to all mediums which is why it is important to view a large body of her work.
+As a painter, printmaker and box maker, Annelies van Dommelen’s styles remain the same when crossing into each of these mediums.
+Whether she is working in paste paper which she creates to enwrap her boxes, or on monotypes which can easily become oil paintings, her signature remains the same but different.
+Annelies’ mark is transferable to all mediums lending importance to viewing the large body of her work.
 As one gets more experience in art making, the realization of technical confidence and freedom of expression becomes more automatic, and more of a conversation between the work and her voice.